 This highly-interactive training course will be conducted over

-the telephone, while you view slides and video online.
-There will be up to eight people in your group and within each 3-hour
+Zoom, allowing you to view slides and video online.
+There will be up to eight people in your group and within each 3.25-hour

 session there will be time for you to practice what you're learning in pairs or threes.
-(This will be via Zoom.)
 The trainer will involve you in the discussions and you'll be able to ask questions at any point as we go along.

 relevant section in advance of each module.

 start with a "Clean Set Up".
 This involves using clean questions to find out what you would like the course to be like, how you’d

 like to be and what support and resources you need in order for the course to work really well for you.